 - How do you know when you’ve succeeded at something?

-- If you could travel back in time, where would you go?
+- If you could use a time machine and travel back in time, where would you go?

 - Why is it important to share with others?